 There are several defects of the spinal column that include short spine lethal, atlanto-occipital fusion, kyphosis (dorsal arching of the back), lordosis (ventral), scoliosis (lateral), and torticollis (twisted).
 These defects may occur alone, in combination with, or associated with defects of other body systems, particularly of the CNS.

-Perosomus elumbis is an infrequently encountered congenital anomaly of unknown etiology.
-It is characterized by partial or complete lack of development of the spinal cord and vertebrae caudal to the thoracic area and accompanied by posterior bimelic arthrogryposis characterized by ankylosis of joints with associated malformations of the musculature.
-Affected calves cannot use their hind legs and must be destroyed.
+Perosomus elumbis is an occasionally found congenital anomaly of unknown etiology that is characterized by partial or complete agenesis of the lumbar, sacral, and coccygeal area and accompanied by posterior bimelic arthrogryposis characterized by ankylosis of joints with associated malformations of the musculature.
+Affected calves cannot use their hindlegs and must be destroyed.
 The defect is suspected to be inherited.
 A reduced number of vertebrae has been reported rarely but also has been claimed to be a genetic defect.
 The condition has also been reported in sheep and pigs.